Bydureon Side Effects

 Applies to exenatide: subcutaneous powder for suspension extended release, subcutaneous solution

-Along with its needed effects, exenatide (the active ingredient contained in Bydureon) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by exenatide (the active ingredient contained in Bydureon).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking exenatide:Incidence not known
+You should check with your doctor immediately if any of these side effects occur when taking exenatide:Incidence not known

 - bloated or full feeling